KhiopsML/khiops-doc/docs/setup/pip.md

     !!! warning
         On the first run of Khiops, **an MPI-related popup may appear** due to parallel execution sockets; please allow access for optimal functionality.
     !!! warning
         The Khiops installer relies on embedded installers for Java and MPI.
-Windows Defender or any other antivirus software may remove excutable files (.exe, .jar) during installation.
-In this case, **you should add exceptions to your antivirus or disable it during installation.**
+Antivirus software may remove executable files (.exe, .jar) during installation.
+In this case, **you should add exceptions to your antivirus software or disable it during installation.**
     !!! warning
-        The java installer results in a system reboot on some systems (eg. on Windows Server 2008)
+        The java installer results in a system reboot on some systems (e.g. on Windows Server 2008)

 === "Users on :material-apple: macOS"
     !!! warning
-        The `khiops-core` binary is not yet available for macOS, meaning you cannot install Khiops using Pip for now.
+        Native packages for the Khiops binaries are not yet available for macOS, which means that you cannot install Khiops on macOS using Pip for now.
 You can use Conda or run our Docker container (x86-64 only).